 Food tours of Chinatown, North Beach or the Mission District

-Sometimes the best way to get to know a city is through your stomach.
-If you’re travelling with a family of foodies, San Francisco is a perfect destination.
-Consider a walking food tour with Local Tastes of the City.
+Sometimes, the best way to get to know a city is through your stomach.
+San Francisco is a perfect destination for travelling with a family of foodies.

 San Francisco’s Chinatown